Bhassyt/SQL-Database-Design-and-Implementation/README.md

 ## Project Overview
 ---
 This SQL script demonstrates my ability to design and implement relational databases.
 The script creates and populates four distinct databases, each designed to manage different types of data and relationships.
-Each database includes several tables with appropriate data types, primary keys, and foreign key relationships to ensure data integrity and efficient querying.
+Each database includes several tables with appropriate data types and primary keys to ensure data integrity and efficient querying.

+## Database and Table creation
+---